tanjirantu/tanjirantu.github.io/content/posts/nginx-proxy-manager/index.md

 ---
-title: "Nginx Proxy Manager to the rescue!"
+title: "How to configure Nginx Proxy Manager"
 date: 2023-09-23
 description: "Managing web servers gets simplified"
 tags: ["backend", "devops"]
 # image: nginx-proxy-manager.png
 ---

-Nginx Proxy Manager is a web-based tool that simplifies the management of virtual hosts and reverse proxies in Nginx. <!--more-->Using this tool can save a lot of time and effort, additionally it let's you install custom SSL / LetsEncrypt certificate directly from the web.
+Nginx Proxy Manager is a web-based tool that simplifies the management of virtual hosts and reverse proxies in Nginx. <!--more-->Using this tool can save a lot of time and effort, additionally it let's you install custom SSL or LetsEncrypt certificate directly from the web interface.

-Let's configure nginx without further ado.
+#### Before moving on
+- Check if port 81 is open in your firewall
+- Stop the nginx server (if any installed)

-SSH into your server and
+SSH into your server and enter the following commands
 {{< highlight bash >}}
 mkdir nginx-proxy-manager && cd nginx-proxy-manager sudo nano docker-compose.yml
 {{< /highlight >}}

-and paste this configuration into the `yml` file
+and paste this configuration into the `docker-compose.yml` file

 ```bash
 version: "3"